Rampalamp/croziercreative-next-ts/README.md

 4. DAPP

-    1. Sort out which smart contract interactions to tap into.
-(XEN Mock contract setup for HardHat local node.)
-    2. Going to attempt making our own Web3Provider of sorts.
+    1. XEN and XENFlex contracts setup for local HH node.
+    2. Creating my own Web3Provider.
 Lots of options out there, Web3uiKit, Web3Modal, RainbowKit is nice also, web3-onboard https://github.com/blocknative/web3-onboard seems pretty straight forward and uses gamestop wallet.
-But they just do so much more then what I need, or how they operate confuses me.
+But they all just do so much more then what I need, or how they operate just seems convoluted for what I intend to do.
 So this is a good time to learn something new more concretely.
     3. Metamask api / playground https://metamask.github.io/api-playground/api-documentation/
-    4. Currently having an issue in the CCWebProvider class.
-Running into undefined, I think this may be an async issue.
-Sounds like some annoying stuff to debug.
+    4. App will auto connect if wallet is connected.
+    5. If no wallet is found a different message is displayed.
+    6. Position of the wallet modal seems okay.

 5. COMPONENTS